shabihish/MapReduce-Aggregator/README.md

-# MapReduce-Counter
+# MapReduce-Aggregator
-Applies the Map-Reduce strategy and named/unnamed pipes for multiprocessed word counting and aggregation of several input files, and writes output to disk.
+Implements the Map-Reduce strategy and multiprocessing for aggregation of features from several input files.
+Uses named/unnamed pipes for intra-process message passing.